ICDE 2027: Submission Guidelines

 We value Diversity and Inclusion in our community and profession.
 Both are important in our writing as well.
 Be mindful in your writing of not using language or examples that further the marginalization, stereotyping, or erasure of any group of people, especially historically marginalized and/or under-represented groups (URGs) in computing.
 Also be vigilant and guard against unintentionally exclusionary examples.
 Reviewers will be empowered to monitor and demand changes if such issues arise.
 Going further, also consider actively raising the representation of URGs in your writing.
 Diversity of representation in writing is a simple but visible avenue to celebrate and ultimately help improve our community’s diversity.

-During submission of a research paper, the submission site will request information about Conflicts of Interest (COI) of the paper’s authors with program committee (PC) members.
-It is the full responsibility of all authors of a paper to identify all (and only) PC members with potential COIs as per the definition provided here.
-Papers with incorrect or incomplete COI information as of the submission closing time are subject to immediate rejection.
+The submission system will request CoI information.
+It is the full responsibility of all authors of a paper to identify all (and only) PC members with CoIs as per the definition provided below.
+Papers with incorrect or incomplete CoIs are subject to rejection.

-Definition of Conflict of Interest (COI): An author X of an ICDE 2027 research paper has a COI with a PC member or Area Chair Y if and only if one or more of the following conditions hold:
+Definition of Conflict of Interest: An author X of an ICDE 2027 research paper has a CoI with a PC or SPC member Y if and only if one or more of the following conditions hold:

 The onus for correctly declaring COIs rests with the authors who must submit their complete set of COIs for a submission to be considered for review.